 Mediation is a confidential, structured and informal process where parties who are in conflict or dispute work with an independent person (a mediator) for the purpose of facilitating a resolution.

 A mediator helps both parties identify the main issues and discuss potential solutions.
 Ideally, the aim is for both parties to reach an agreement.
 The process is voluntary and, unlike a judge, a mediator usually does not have decision-making power about how the conflict or dispute should be resolved.
 If a resolution is achieved the mediator can document the agreement, which reflects the parties’ commitment to the resolution.
 Any resolution agreed between the parties can be legally binding and enforceable.
-The EMA can host these mediations on site, away from the worksite, and on neutral ground.
+The EMA can host these meditations on site, away from the worksite, and on neutral ground.
 EMA mediators are trained, qualified, experienced, and well-regarded dispute resolution professionals.
+Members get free room hire for any mediations held at EMA premises

 Based here in New Zealand, this free member-only service helps and supports employers by providing the latest practical employment relations advice.